Vernoxvernax/CommentWatcher/README.md

 ### Requirements:

 + git (for git clone)
-+ up and running gotify container and a app-token
++ up and running gotify container and an app-token
 + docker and docker-compose

 ---